 In commemoration of Kashmiri women’s resistance day and as a part of ZW’s commitment to bringing attention to Kashmiri women’s struggles, we are pleased to announce our forthcoming project titled, ‘Women’s Resistance in Kashmir’.
-This project is in collaboration with the International Women’s Alliance and Stand with Kashmir and will culminate in a virtual art exhibition and a panel discussion.
+This project is in collaboration with the International Women’s Alliance and will culminate in a virtual art exhibition and a panel discussion.

 This project invites works of art from Kashmiri women that consider questions about, but not limited to, gender, society, culture, history, politics, power, the structures of violence, militarism, and Kashmir.
 The recent surge of interest and the hyper-visibility of ‘Kashmir’ within online spaces has brought to fore many possibilities of engagement with issues that affect the daily life of Kashmiris.
 This is why we turn to these spaces and use them to platform Kashmiri women’s voices and narratives.